Difference Between PostgreSQL union vs union all

 Some of the key differences between union and union all in PostgreSQL describing the detailed description are given below:

 1. Both the UNION and UNION ALL operators are used in PostgreSQL to combine two tables by merging the rows returned by two or more SELECT statements.
-The only difference being that UNION does not return or removes the duplicate rows whereas UNION returns all the rows returned after merging, either duplicate or not.
+The only difference is that UNION does not return or removes the duplicate rows, whereas UNION returns all the rows returned after merging, either duplicate or not.

-2. The UNION operator performs the DISTINCT operation on the resultset, which means it removes the duplicate rows from it.
+2. The UNION operator performs the DISTINCT operation on the resultset, removing the duplicate rows from it.
 So, in case of a large volume of data present in the tables, the UNION operator is considered to be slower than the UNION ALL operator as it hampers the overall speed by performing the additional overhead of the DISTINCT operation.

-3. To perform both the UNION and UNION ALL operation for combining the tables, the same conditions need to be satisfied:
+3. To perform both the UNION and UNION ALL operations for combining the tables, the same conditions need to be satisfied:

-- The same number of columns should be retrieved from each SELECT statement which is to be combined.
+- The same number of columns should be retrieved from each SELECT statement that is to be combined.

 - Columns retrieved from each SELECT statement must be of the same data type.